 While the outer seams have been double-blind stitched and glued, the inner seams of this wet suit have single-blind stitching.
 This makes the whole thing almost completely watertight.
 For putting it on and taking it off easily, the back zipper comes complete with a robust metal slider and the pull-tab leash and nylon-webbed thumb loop give additional convenience.

-ScubaPro have even taken into consideration the use of wrist instruments when diving including dive computers, compasses, and depth gauges and included straps on both arms that can be used with those devices.
+ScubaPro has even taken into consideration the use of wrist instruments when diving including dive computers, compasses, and depth gauges, and included straps on both arms that can be used with those devices.

 5. Fourth Element Proteus 3mm Wetsuit